daudix/daudix.one/content/blog/drafts/2024-08-13-deploying-to-codeberg-pages/index.md

 Now we can run the first build by pressing the "Run pipeline" button in Woodpecker.

-If everything is done properly, the build should succeed and site be available on <https://username.codeberg.page>.
+If everything is done properly, the build should succeed and site be available on `<username>.codeberg.page`.

 <button class="audio" onclick="playAudio('party-horn.mp3')">Congrats!</button> You've officially become a web citizen!
 Show off your new site to the world; it's something to be proud of!